Makeem49/Legit_connet/README.md

-# Legit_connet
+# blog-app
-Legit_connet is a social media platform where users can post, like, share, and react to a post.
-This application is created for LinkedIn tutorials
+A web application where user can post content, like share, and comment on people's content.
+This is a full CRUD application designed with flask.